-Can carer take paid ‘time out’ if her husband dies?
+Can she take paid ‘time out’ if her husband were to die?

 Jane cares for her husband and receives a Carer Allowance.
 She is concerned about the future and what would happen if her husband were to pass away.